Learned Threshold Pruning: Abstract

 \section{Abstract}

 This paper presents a novel differentiable method for unstructured weight pruning of deep neural networks.
-Our learned-threshold pruning (LTP) method enjoys a number of important advantages.
-First, it learns per-layer thresholds via gradient descent, unlike conventional methods where they are set as input.
+Our learned-threshold pruning (LTP) method learns per-layer thresholds via gradient descent, unlike conventional methods where they are set as input.
 Making thresholds trainable also makes LTP computationally efficient, hence scalable to deeper networks.
-For example, it takes less than $30$ epochs for LTP to prune most networks on ImageNet.
+For example, it takes $30$ epochs for LTP to prune ResNet50 on ImageNet by a factor of $9.1$.
 This is in contrast to other methods that search for per-layer thresholds via a computationally intensive iterative pruning and fine-tuning process.
 Additionally, with a novel differentiable $L_0$ regularization, LTP is able to operate effectively on architectures with batch-normalization.
 This is important since $L_1$ and $L_2$ penalties lose their regularizing effect in networks with batch-normalization.
 Finally, LTP generates a trail of progressively sparser networks from which the desired pruned network can be picked based on sparsity and performance requirements.
-These features allow LTP to achieve state-of-the-art compression rates on ImageNet networks such as AlexNet ($26.4\times$ compression with $79.1\%$ Top-5 accuracy) and ResNet50 ($9.1\times$ compression with $92.0\%$ Top-5 accuracy).
-We also show that LTP effectively prunes newer architectures, such as EfficientNet, MobileNetV2 and MixNet.
+These features allow LTP to achieve competitive compression rates on ImageNet networks such as AlexNet ($26.4\times$ compression with $79.1\%$ Top-5 accuracy) and ResNet50 ($9.1\times$ compression with $92.0\%$ Top-5 accuracy).
+We also show that LTP effectively prunes modern \textit{compact} architectures, such as EfficientNet, MobileNetV2 and MixNet.